reubencj/coding-dojo-mern-stack/README.md

 These are the projects and assignment I did for the Coding Dojo MERN stack.
+React apps and more.